Intro to Events

 iOS, Android, React Native

-We provide the option to create and adjust mobile and React Native event definitions from the events page.
+We provide the option to manually create mobile and React Native event definitions from the events page.
 However, we strongly recommend defining new mobile and React Native events via the Event Visualizer or the Live View.
 These allow you to verify the accuracy of the definition by testing it via a device or emulator.

 When defining iOS, Android, and React Native events, you’ll use autocaptured events and properties as a base, then apply filters to define your new event.